Not New. Not Perfect. Just Real. Just Brutto

 BRUTTO Watches

-The movement was not touched since a long time and after going through a full service at BRUTTO, the watch is back to factory settings.
 Together with the purchase, you get a one year guarantee and a Timegrapher report showing amplitude, rate, and beat error, proof of its mechanical health.

 The Seamaster 300M doesn’t need much introduction.